elemarmar/JS30/02-CSS-JS-Clock/README.md

 ## Process

-- We want the hands to rotate on the end and not from the middle -> we transform the origin (from where it is going to apply alll transformations, including rotate)
+1. We want the hands to rotate on the end and not from the middle -> we transform the origin (from where it is going to apply all transformations, including rotate)

 ```css
 .hand {